next up previous contents

 or available on the compute nodes of the HPC facility.

-–with-cuda-mpi=value enable usage of a CUDA-aware MPI library (default: no).
+–with-cuda-mpi=value yes enables the usage of CUDA-aware MPI library.

 To modify or extend configure (advanced users only!), see the Wiki pages on GitLab: https://gitlab.com/QEF/q-e/-/wikis.